bi0xid/mts-blog/wp-content/plugins/jquery-pin-it-button-for-images/readme.txt

 * choose transparency level depending on your needs
 * use your own Pinterest button design

-Once you activate the plugin, it's ready to go with the typical settings - button appears on all images within the body of your posts/pages that aren't marked with "nopin" or "wp-smiley" classes.
+Once you activate the plugin, it's ready to go with the default settings - button appears on all images within the body of your posts/pages that aren't marked with "nopin" or "wp-smiley" classes.

+> <strong>jQuery Pin It Button For Images Pro</strong><br>
+> jQuery Pin It Button For Images Pro is available with full support for touch devices.
+Check it out: http://mrsztuczkens.me/jquery-pin-it-button-for-images-pro/

 **Translators**
 - Spanish (es_ES) -  Andrew Kurtis [WebHostingHub](http://www.webhostinghub.com/)

-**Please report any bugs (or feature requests) in the plugin's support forum.**

-Check out the new features in the Changelog.

-Please note that the plugin doesn't work if the user has Javascript disabled.

 If you want to learn more about the plugin, visit its website: http://mrsztuczkens.me/jpibfi/

-Please consider donating any spare change to help me work on this plugin more.
-Donations can be made at: http://bit.ly/Uw2mEP

 (This plugin is not related to or endorsed by Pinterest or its affiliates)

 == Installation ==